 ||Haddad l Drugan were chosen via open international call and selected by a project-specific jury of five Calgarians. |

-Artwork for the facility will be responsive to the natural environment, creating memorable iconic experiences that reflect the identity of the community, landscape and facility.
-The art includes two pieces that each tie to a significant natural feature of the site: the wetland and the knoll.
+The artwork for the facility will be responsive to the natural environment, creating memorable iconic experiences that reflect the identity of the community, landscape and facility.
+It includes two pieces that each tie to a significant natural feature of the site: the wetland and the knoll.

-Art for the knoll is composed of two monumental sculptures inspired by the changing shapes of flocks of birds, herds, the movement of Chinook clouds, horns, and torsos of bison and elk, the matrices of animal nests and dens, and mythical creatures.
-The positioning of the sculptures in relation to each other will create compositional changes as the two forms combine into a whole and separate as one moves around or between them.
+The art for the knoll is composed of two monumental sculptures inspired by the changing shapes of flocks of birds, herds, the movement of Chinook clouds, horns, and torsos of bison and elk, the matrices of animal nests and dens, and mythical creatures.
+Named Ascend, the positioning of the sculptures in relation to each other will create compositional changes as the two forms combine into a whole and separate as one moves around or between them.

-The wetland piece will be located at a gathering spot with picnic tables, benches and an aspen grove overlooking the wetland.
-The V-shape the posts create is derived from the shapes of ascending flocks of wetland birds and angles of the sun.
+The wetland piece, Flock, will be located at a gathering spot with picnic tables, benches and an aspen grove overlooking the wetland.
+The v-shape the posts create is derived from the shapes of ascending flocks of wetland birds and the angles of the sun.
 When experienced from the positions within the sculpture, the art will create an embodied sensory experience of light, texture and motion.
 When seen from a distance, the art will compliment the wetland as a bird-like flock rising into the sky.

 Laura Haddad and Tom Drugan are an artist team who specialize in conceptually driven site-specific art.
 Inspired by a curiosity of nature, science, sustainability, community and history, they couple an aesthetic concept with a site’s unique dynamics.
 Their artworks integrate spatially with the site and are often activated by natural phenomena such as sun, sound, light, wind and water.
 Ultimately, the art engages users in a variety of experiences at different scales, vantages and conditions, making the art a continuously transforming experience that is deeply felt, memorable and completely unique to the site.